I have a direct approach to life as well as counseling.

 How can chickens provide therapy?
 Stop by, we’ll show you!

-Meet Charlie, our mini rex bunny born March of 2019.
+Meet Henry, our mini rex bunny rescue.
 He is growing quickly and in training for pet therapy.
-Charlie will specialize in leash walking, cuddling, etc.
+Henry will specialize in leash walking, cuddling, etc.

-“Holding this little cute guy makes stop for a second and see that it is all going to be okay”.– Don W.
+“Holding this little cute guy makes stop for a second and see that it is all going to be okay”.